Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/rbm_module.rst

 thus the optimization problem is hard.
 Instead of computing the gradient directly, it is approximated using Markov Chain Monte Carlo (MCMC) techniques.

-Often sampling procedures used in MCMC exploit the bipartite structure of the graph such that the conditional probability distribution of one layer given the other is calculated.
-This allows for an efficient Gibbs Sampling scheme.
+Usually the MCMC techniques are based on Gibbs Sampling because the independence of the variables of one layer given the state of the other makes this sampling scheme especially easy: sampling a new state of the hidden layer in the first step and sampling a new state of the visible layer in the second.

 The concrete form of the conditional distribution depends on the energy function.
 Choosing a suitable energy function leads to conditional distributions which are